mattsheppard/gethostname4j/README.md

     </dependency>
 ```

-...and then use it to get the hostname with something like...
+...and then use it in your code to get the hostname with something like...

 ```
     import com.kstruct.gethostname4j.Hostname;